hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 days they had looked at them together.
 He had then wondered how that could have happened but had brushed it aside since he got them back intact, or so he thought.
 But could something have been tampered then?
-Thinking thus, Vidrum rushed to pull out his notes written by hand at the patients’ bedside.
+Thinking thus, Vidrum rushed to pull out his noteswritten byhand at the patients’ bedside.
 To his horror he found the the patient numbers had been completely interchanged with respect to his notes.
-The results they had published were likely untrue.
+The results they had published were likelyuntrue.
 Holding his head in despair Vidrum slumped on his desk.

 ◊◊◊◊◊◊◊